projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

    The ACRN Configurator will report some problems with the initial scenario configuration that we'll resolve as we make updates.
 (Notice the error indicators on the settings tabs and above the parameters tabs.)
-The ACRN Configurator does a verification of the scenario when you open a saved scenario and when you click on the **Save Scenario And Launch Scripts** button.
+The ACRN Configurator verifies the scenario when you open a saved scenario and when you click the **Save Scenario And Launch Scripts** button.

    .. image:: images/samp-image004a.png